The woman named Sonea.

 Still, it gnawed at her very fiber.

 She wasn’t a fool.
 She knew she couldn’t dare mess with the timeline, as she had already seen the damage she could cause.
-She wanted to take a boat to Stormwind and be there when the war began, but she had her memories of her own youth.
-Evanor had grown up knowing Sonea died in Dalaran.
-If she stayed with her younger self, she would alter time, but if she remained in Dalaran, then she would die.
+She wanted to take a boat to Stonehaven and be there when the war began, but she had her memories of her own youth.
+Evanor had grown up knowing Sonea died in Udiria.
+If she stayed with her younger self, she would alter time, but if she remained in Udiria, then she would die.

 She spent all her days preparing herself.